Resonect-Technology/chmu_api/README.md

 # CHMÚ API
 - This repository contains API for Český hydrometeorologický ústav (CHMU) since they don't have a public one.
+> [!IMPORTANT]
-- Current version only provides access to tick (klíště) activity for the current day.
+> Current version only provides access to tick (klíště) activity for the current day.

 # Motivation
 I had a pretty nasty tick (klíště) on my foot and since we've already had a boreliosis case in my family we're extra cautious.
 I always knew that CHMU publishes these nice maps that show for example the tick activity for a given day but you'd always have to lookup a map and look at it.